cdapio/cdap/docs/developer-guide/source/advanced.rst

 Custom Services
 ===============
 In addition to Flows, MapReduce jobs, and Procedures, additional Services can be run in a Reactor Application.
-Developers can implement Custom Services that provide endpoints and run in program containers, to interface with a legacy system and perform additional processing beyond the Continuuity processing paradigms.
+Developers can implement Custom Services that run in program containers and provide endpoints, useful for interfacing with legacy systems and performing additional processing beyond the Continuuity processing paradigms.
 Examples could include running an IP-to-Geo lookup and serving user-profiles.

 Services are implemented by extending ``AbstractHttpServiceHandler`` and are run in YARN.
 You can add services to your application by calling the ``addService`` method in the